PRONATION VS. SUPINATION

 Does this seem like something which has happened to you lately?

-You went in search of a vast, essential running shoe to your local running shop.
+You searched for a vast, essential running shoe for your local running shop.
 Nothing elaborate.

 You looked at all the shoes on the shoe wall and were amazed at the number of high shoes.